mikalv/msgr/docs/slack_bridge_remaining_work.md

   to the queue so retry logic can react appropriately.

 ## Reliability & Operations
-- Wire the new runtime health snapshot into the bridge supervisor and export metrics to the monitoring stack so operators receive alerts for websocket reconnect storms, stale pending events, and growing acknowledgement latency.
 - Document scaling guidance for running multiple RTM sessions per daemon instance and how to shard workspaces when reaching Slack's connection caps.